RenderKit/embree/doc/src/compilation.md

   surfaces facing a ray can be hit.
 This option is turned OFF by default.

++ `EMBREE_COMPACT_POLYS`: Enables compact tris/quads, i.e. only
+  geomIDs and primIDs are stored inside the leaf nodes.

 + `EMBREE_FILTER_FUNCTION`: Enables the intersection filter function feature (ON by default).